amigazen/Gen/README.md

 _Gen_ is a set of build and package management tools for Amiga software development, designed to be used with the amigazen project ToolKit.
 It consists of several tools to help with creating and managing SDK components and software releases, including:

-- GenIn - a command line tool to create Amiga "DiskObjects" AKA .info files, Amiga's native icon and metadata file format.
+- **GenIn** - a command line tool to create Amiga "DiskObjects" AKA .info files, Amiga's native icon and metadata file format.
-- GenKei - a command line tool to generate project templates (Coming Soon).
+- **GenKei** - a command line tool to generate project templates (Coming Soon).
-- GenGen - a command line tool to generate manifest files for Gen packages (Coming Later).
+- **GenGen** - a command line tool to generate manifest files for Gen packages (Coming Later).
-- KaiZen - a command line tool to automatically apply updates to ToolKit (Coming Much Later).
+- **KaiZen** - a command line tool to automatically apply updates to ToolKit (Coming Much Later).

-The word _gen_ means current, actual or realized, but also more poetically can be interpreted as 'manifest' in the sense of manifesting something into existence.
+In Japanese, the syllable _gen_ means current, actual or realized, but also more poetically can be interpreted as 'manifest' in the sense of manifesting something into existence.
 It's a happy coincidence that the word root gen- in european languages means 'create'.

 ### GenIn

 GenIn is the first tool released as part of the _Gen_ project - a command line tool for automatically manifesting or _gen_-erating _in_-fo files during a build process or indeed any script.

-The name GenIn is inspired, like the Gen project itself, as well as some of the other amigazen project releases, by the Japanese syllables *gen* and *in* (現印) meaning together *genin* or 'manifested stamp, seal or symbol'.
+The name GenIn is inspired, like the Gen project itself, by the Japanese syllables *gen* and *in* (現印) meaning together *genin* or 'manifested stamp, seal or symbol'.

 ### GenKei

 GenKei creates new code skeletons for a variety of different kinds of Amiga software development Projects according to a set of templates, implementing best practices for startup, API management, directory structure etc.

-The name GenKei is also inspired, like the Gen project itself, as well as some of the other amigazen project releases, by the Japanese syllables *gen* and *kei* (原型) meaning together *genkei* or 'prototype or pattern'.
+The name GenKei is also inspired, like the Gen project itself, by the Japanese syllables *gen* and *kei* (原型) meaning together *genkei* or 'prototype or pattern'.

 ### GenGen